 Cleansing diet stems from the idea that toxins are relentlessly assaulting our bodies.
 Toxins are chemicals with potentially damaging effects.
 Though some toxins are more evident, like pesticide sprays or cleaning agents, other people regard even the ordinary substances to be harmful toxins.
 Some are found in many sources, which include:

-The common perception is our body carries toxins in the digestive, lymph, or gastrointestinal track and on the outer layers of the body (skin and hair).
-The toxins, afterward, causes health issues such as low energy, severe headaches , nausea , and a number of chronic health problems .
+The common perception is our body carries toxins in the digestion, lymph, or gastrointestinal tract and on the outer layers of the body (skin and hair).
+The toxins, afterward, cause health issues such as low energy, severe headaches, nausea, and a number of chronic health problems.

 What is a detox diet?